Intensive study of current theories, research, and trends in communication.

 Course Requirements Checklist

-Students will complete discussion board forums in two parts over two weeks.
-In the first week, students will post an original thread in response to the topic presented.
-Threads should be at least 400 words and should include references to the textbook or other scholarly sources to substantiate the students’ arguments.
-In the subsequent week, students will reply to their classmates’ threads.
-All replies should be at least 300 words and should be posted intermittently throughout the week.
+Students will complete discussions in.
+Threads should be at least 600 words and should include references to the textbook or other scholarly sources to substantiate the students’ arguments.
+Students will reply to their classmates’ threads.
+All replies should be at least 450 words and should be posted intermittently throughout the week.
 All posts should follow proper APA style.

-In Module/Week 2, analyze one communication journal article.
+Analyze one communication journal article.
 Make sure the article is from a communication journal.
 In this brief paper, you will choose one article and discuss elements of that article.
-The paper should be at least 800 words and follow APA style.
+The paper should be at least 500 words and follow APA style.

 Throughout this course, students will be completing a research project regarding one theory of communication.
 The final products of this research project will be a 15–20-page research paper and a 10-minute multimedia presentation of the paper.
 For this project, students need to collect 15 relevant sources, which must be cited in the paper.
 All portions of this project must be correctly formatted in APA style.
 This project will be submitted in the following stages: